Back to Events

 CLE Credit:

 The organizers expect to receive approval for 1 NY CLE credit for experienced attorneys in Ethics.
-(While a recording will be available after the event, CLE credit is only available to those that attend the live webinar.)
+(While a recording will be available after the event of those that registered, CLE credit is only available to those that attend the live webinar.)

 *NY CLE: CPR (International Institute for Conflict Prevention & Resolution) has been certified by the New York State Continuing Legal Education Board as an Accredited Provider of Continuing Legal Education in the State of New York.
 This continuing legal education course has been approved in accordance with the requirements of the New York State CLE Rules and Regulations for credits as indicated above.